 Principaux dossiers

-• Handling all aspects of Bed Bath & Beyond’s post-Chapter-11-filing IRS audits and litigation, including an adversary proceeding against the IRS to pursue claims and seek relief in the amount of approximately $3 million.
+- Handling all aspects of Bed Bath & Beyond’s post-Chapter-11-filing IRS audits and litigation, state sales tax and income tax planning, and disputes in all states.
+We recently filed an adversary proceeding against the IRS to pursue claims and seek relief in the amount of approximately $3 million.

 Baker Botts L.L.P.